dazthecorgi/docs/docs/discover/12-the-alternative-thesis-for-consumer-crypto.md

 ### Reimagining Crypto for Consumers: A New Approach

-At Quilibrium, we believe that consumer crypto needs to follow the same path as personal computing—by simplifying interactions, abstracting complexities, and integrating seamlessly with user experiences.
+At Quilibrium, we believe that consumer crypto needs to follow the same path as personal computing — by simplifying interactions, abstracting complexities, and integrating seamlessly with user experiences.
 Here’s how we’re achieving that:

 1. **Efficient Storage and Computation** – By leveraging KZG commitments, we enable vast data storage that is both compact and verifiable.
 This removes unnecessary bottlenecks and reduces costs.
 2. **Single-Slot Finality** – Borrowing from cutting-edge cryptographic research, we’ve implemented single-slot finality, ensuring instant finalization of transactions without requiring excessive memory or historical data retention.